redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/list-namespace.md

 :::note
 Using either of the aliases will not affect the resources returned by the cluster.
 This command is smart enough to detect the resources supported by your cluster and make an informed decision on the type of resource that should be listed.
-So you can run `odo list project` on a Kubernetes cluster, and it will create a Namespace resource, and you can run `odo list namespace` on an OpenShift cluster, it will create a Project resource.
+So you can run `odo list project` on a Kubernetes cluster, and it will list Namespace resources, and you can run `odo list namespace` on an OpenShift cluster, it will list Project resources.
 :::